Live Life on Your Own Terms

 Regardless, I’ve been reading Macmurray, and about his work, which makes me think more about issues of individualism and community.
 I have much more reading, and even more thinking, to do yet.
 It’s possible this particular URL, under which I write the current post, will be updated in the future.

 Regarding the man from the Macmurray Fellowship I corresponded with, I wasn’t satisfied with the critique of individualism he offered.
 He had written and published, at least for the Fellowship, a Macmurrayian rejection of individualism, which I read carefully.
-I’ll need to read it at least once more, but it hasn’t convinced me.
+I’ll need to read it at least once more.
+He and Macmurray affirm individuality while rejecting individualism, but as I wrote in one of my email responses, who doesn’t mind his own finances?
+That’s just one example of “concern for one’s interests” definitive, not of individuality, but of individualism.

-I think of individualism in the way Rand refers to “concern for one’s interests,” It’s clear that as much as we concern ourselves with the interests of the other when corresponding, we concern ourselves with our own interests as well.
+I basically think of individualism in the way Rand refers to “concern for one’s interests,” It’s clear that as much as we concern ourselves with the interests of the other when corresponding, we concern ourselves with our own interests as well.
 But Rand’s idea isn’t enough, as I’ll make clear in a moment.
-For now, the man from the Fellowship I corresponded with has an interest in his persuasion against individualism, for example, but that isn’t to say he doesn’t care for and respect me.
+For now, the man from the Fellowship I corresponded with must have an interest in his persuasion against individualism, for an example of concern for his own interests, but that isn’t to say he doesn’t care for and respect me, just as I care for and respect him.

 Rand and Buber